vermakartik/gui-term/README.md

 # gui-term
-gui-term is a simple library or gem for creating gui in ruby
+gui-term is a simple library or gem for creating gui for terminal in ruby

 # Example
 <img src="./sample.gif" width = "640px" height="300px" alt="example gui-term" />